Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Denver Broncos vs. Las Vegas Raiders NFL Week 6 matchup on October 17, 2021.

-The Denver Broncos (3-2) are 3.5-point favorites when they host the Las Vegas Raiders (3-2) in an AFC West matchup on Sunday, October 17, 2021 at Empower Field at Mile High.
-The game's point total is set at 44.
+Oddsmakers give the Denver Broncos (3-2) the edge when they host the Las Vegas Raiders (3-2) on Sunday, October 17, 2021 in a matchup between AFC West opponents at Empower Field at Mile High.
+Denver is favored by 4 points.
+The over/under is set at 43.5 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .